carmelo0x63/Cloud-native-Nethack/README.md

 # Cloud-native-Nethack
-The name says it all, this is good old [Nethack](https://www.nethack.org/) running in a container.
+The name says it all, this is good old [Nethack](https://www.nethack.org/) (the ASCII game) running in a container.
 Have fun!

 ----